pearsonkyle/Neural-Nebula/README.md

 from dcgan import create_dataset

 # first resize the original image to 75%
-# then cut 100 random 128x128 subframes from the image
+# then cut 100 random 128x128 subframes from each image in the directory
 x_train, y_train = create_dataset(128,128, nSlices=100, resize=0.75, directory='space/')

 # scale RGB data between 0 and 1